A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

-The lemma follows then from the composed functor spectral sequence, where we note that $\RR \lim$ has cohomological dimension $\leq 1$ on $\Ab$.
-The compatibility with respect to pullbacks is obvious; the compatibility with respect to pushforwards follows from \cite[Lemma 5.2]{Sch-refined}. \end{proof}
+The lemma then follows from the composed functor spectral sequence, where we note that $\RR \lim$ has cohomological dimension at most $1$ on $\Ab$.
+The compatibility with respect to pullbacks is obvious; the compatibility with respect to pushforwards follows from \cite[Lemma 6.2]{Sch-refined}. \end{proof}

-\begin{lemma}[Excision] Let $f:X'\to X$ be an \'etale morphism between algebraic schemes.
-Let $Z\subset X$ and $Z'\subset X'$ be closed subschemes with $f(Z')=Z$ such that $f|_{Z'}:Z'\to Z$ is an isomorphism and $f(X'\setminus Z')\subset X\setminus Z$.
+\begin{lemma}[Excision] Let $f\colon X'\to X$ be an \'etale morphism between algebraic schemes.
+Let $Z\subset X$ and $Z'\subset X'$ be closed subschemes with $f(Z')=Z$ such that $f|_{Z'}\colon Z'\to Z$ is an isomorphism and $f(X'\setminus Z')\subset X\setminus Z$.
 Then